SNET-Entrance/PBC-webport-pNaCl/README.md

 .../webports/src/ports/pbc$ NACL_ARCH=pnacl make pbc
 </code></pre>

 The pbc sources are fetched and patched.
-A compiled lib will be presend for your pNaCl software.
+A compiled lib will be present for your further (p)NaCl development.

 Tested with NaCL version: pepper_49 (stable) and pbc-0.5.14.tar.gz, May 2016.